SSWConsulting/SSW.Rules.Content/rules/generate-insightful-reports-via-company-emails/rule.md

 created: 2023-12-15T01:24:13.247Z
 guid: 9477fb4c-b872-4c82-af96-34d1cabd1d7c
 ---
 The emails exchanged within your company are more than just communication tools; they are a rich source of data.
-By analyzing this data, we can gain insights into various aspects of our business operations.
+By analyzing this data, you can gain insights into a company's operations.

 <!--endintro-->